elffaW/bball-stats/README.md

 stats.sql
 - DB schema

 stats.sqlite
 - SQLite DB file
+- Contains game info for all teams (includes yet-to-be-played games if they are scheduled - scores are blank)

 /test_files/
 - just some files that contained output of various runs...